 Black’s previous guest conducting engagements have included the St. Petersburg (Russia) State Academic Symphony Orchestra, Dallas Basically Beethoven Festival, Owensboro Symphony, Wisconsin Chamber Orchestra, Wichita Falls Symphony, Rockford Symphony, Champaign-Urbana Symphony, and South Shore Opera Company.
 As music director of the Oshkosh Symphony Orchestra, he created the first professional recording of John Harmon’s Crazy Horse symphony and presented the midwest premiere of the work, a performance which was hailed as “one of the most momentous evenings in the [130-year] history of the Grand Opera House.”

 Black won the 2017 Solti Foundation U.S. opera conducting fellowship, working with conductor Stephen Lord and Opera Theatre of St. Louis.
 He has also toured China as assistant conductor of the Chinese premiere of composer/conductor Bright Sheng’s opera Dream of the Red Chamber.
-As associate conductor of the Fort Worth Symphony Orchestra, he conducted over 150 performances, including stepping in at a moment’s notice for his subscription debut in place of Miguel Harth-Bedoya.
+During his tenure as associate conductor of the Fort Worth Symphony Orchestra, he conducted over 150 performances.
 Black was the recipient of consecutive Solti Foundation U.S. Career Assistance Awards in 2015 and 2016.
-He has been engaged as cover conductor by the Dallas Symphony Orchestra and the St. Louis Symphony.
+He has been engaged as cover conductor by the Dallas Symphony Orchestra, Cincinnati Symphony Orchestra, and St. Louis Symphony Orchestra.

-Also an accomplished composer, he was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop and was a finalist and diploma winner of the International Prokofiev Composition Contest in April 2008.
+Also an accomplished composer, Black was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop, and he was a finalist and diploma winner of the International Prokofiev Composition Contest in April 2008.

 For more information about Daniel Black, please visit danielblackconductor.com.